oracle-livelabs/database/db-23c-fundamentals/quickstart-features/quickstart-features.md

 2. Let's now add the **NEW** data use case domains to our table.

-    **Overview of Data Usecase Domains**: Data Usecase Domains serve as a way for defining properties and constraints associated with columns.
-They ensure consistency in data representation and validation throughout the application.
+    **Overview of Data Usecase Domains**:

+    A use case domain is a high-level dictionary object that belongs to a schema and encapsulates a set of optional properties and constraints.
+Data Use Case Domains provide consistent metadata for development, analytics, and ETL applications and tools helping to ensure data consistency and validation throughout the schema.
+With Data Usecase Domain, you define how you intend to use data the centrally and they serve as a way for defining properties and constraints associated with columns.

     **Types of Data Usecase Domains:**